 Stewardship on the trip will include activities such as removing brush and digging.
 The trip is devoted to rehabilitating the trail system up Boulder Lakes trail to Foster Lake.
 It will include up to eight teens and all necessary gear, safety equipment, tools, training and food will be provided.
 The Forest Service will be providing pack mule support, which will transport all food, tools and camping equipment.
 Stewardship is a key element of this experience and we expect that all participants will actively participate in the project and maintain a positive attitude in a group setting throughout the trip.
 Participants on this trip will learn valuable skills and trail building techniques, especially if they have an interest in outdoor recreation career paths.

-Adult Stewardship Trip (July 8-12) – Ascend Wilderness Experience will offer a five-day stewardship focused backpack trip for adults into the Trinity Alps Wilderness July 8-12.
+Adult Backpacking Stewardship Trip (July 9-13/15) – Ascend Wilderness Experience will offer a stewardship focused backpack trip for adults into the Trinity Alps Wilderness that has the option to be either 5-days or 7-days depending on availability.
+We encourage participants to take full advantage of the full 7-day trip if possible!

 Physical work will include activities such as removing brush and downed logs from trails, and digging to re-establish washed out or overgrown trail tread.
 Three of the five days will be devoted to stewardship activities while the remaining two days will be spent backpacking.
 All necessary group gear, safety equipment, tools, training, and food are provided in addition to pack mule support by the Forest Service to transport all tools, food and camping equipment into the backcountry.
 Any individual gear such as backpacks, sleeping bags, and sleeping pads are also available to borrow if needed.